Motyak/monlang-parser/monlang-LV2/README.txt

 336 Malformed WhileStatement, contains a Malformed BlockExpression as block 339 Malformed WhileStatement, contains a oneline BlockExpression as block

+341 Malformed DoWhileStatement, contains a Malformed C_DoStatement 342 Malformed DoWhileStatement, missing C_WhileStatement
+343 Malformed DoWhileStatement, contains a Malformed C_WhileStatement

-341 Malformed DoStatement, contains less than 2 words (no block) 342 Malformed DoStatement, contains a non-Word as block 349 Malformed DoStatement, contains a non-BlockExpression as block 343 Malformed DoStatement, contains a Malformed BlockExpression as block 340 Malformed DoStatement, contains a oneline BlockExpression as block 345 Malformed DoWhileStatement, contains less than 2 words (no condition) 346 Malformed DoWhileStatement, contains a non-SquareBracketsTerm as condition 347 Malformed DoWhileStatement, contains a Malformed Expression as part of condition
+351 Malformed C_DoStatement, contains less than 2 words (no block) 352 Malformed C_DoStatement, contains a non-Word as block 353 Malformed C_DoStatement, contains a non-BlockExpression as block 354 Malformed C_DoStatement, contains a Malformed BlockExpression as block 355 Malformed C_DoStatement, contains a oneline BlockExpression as block

+361 Malformed C_WhileStatement, contains less than 2 words (no condition) 362 Malformed C_WhileStatement, contains a non-SquareBracketsTerm as condition 363 Malformed C_WhileStatement, contains a Malformed Expression as part of condition

 591 Malformed ExpressionStatement, contains a Malformed Expression